Children and young people's voice

 Wiltshire Youth Council (WYC)

-Wiltshire Youth Council will give young people the chance to have their say on decisions that are made by the local authority.
-Our area boards have funding allocated for projects for young people.
-Youth councillors will be helping to allocate money to such projects that are important to them and their peers.
-They will also have the chance to inspect council services, ensuring that these represent young people's best interests.
+Wiltshire Youth Council gives young people the chance to have their say on decisions that are made by the local authority.
+They have the chance to inspect council services, ensuring that these represent young people's best interests.

-Once elected Youth Councillors can stand in an internal election to become a Member of Youth Parliament (MYP), Wiltshire has three seats on the UK Youth Parliament (UKYP).
+Once elected the Youth Councillors stood in an internal election to become a Member of Youth Parliament (MYP), Wiltshire has three seats on the UK Youth Parliament (UKYP).
+This is a chance for Wiltshire's young people to have a say on the national youth voice agenda.

-Runners up will be offered the opportunity to become a Deputy Member of Youth Parliament, their role will be to support the MYP with their work and step in when the MYP is unable to attend a Youth Parliament meeting.
+Runners-up have the opportunity to act as a Deputy Member of Youth Parliament, their role is to support the MYP with their work and step in when the MYP is unable to attend a Youth Parliament meeting.

-Our schools will help inspire our young people to actively engage in discussing relevant issues.
-Youth councillors will sit within a forum that encourages debate and reflection and they will be able to bring this back to your own school or setting.
-This will allow schools, as leaders, to engage at a deeper level, with the youth voice both within the school and within the wider community - to ensure that we are listening to our young people and protecting them as best we can.
+Schools should help inspire our young people to actively engage in discussing relevant issues.
+Youth councillors will sit within a forum that encourages debate and reflection and they will be able to bring this back to their own school or setting.
+This will allow schools to engage at a deeper level, with the youth voice both within the school and within the wider community - to ensure that we are listening to our young people and protecting them as best we can.
 This forum will also provide an opportunity to help shape all Wiltshire Council services to ensure they are right for young people in areas including transport, climate change, youth services and education to name just a few.

 Ambassadors are 'experts by experience'.
 Anyone who has received services from Wiltshire Council can be an Ambassador.
 We are particularly interested in people being an Ambassador if they or a family member have or have had: